 A particular success of this project was the use of community-generated sketch plans developed in workshop sessions.
 These were combined by our team to produce an overall site sketch to illustrate key spatial, community aspirations for the site.
 The design team was then able to take this information forward very clearly into design proposals.
 The direct line from this early sketch to the final, overall plan led many local people to comment on how they could see their input respected in a locally distinctive design at the final drop-in session.

 The final masterplan submitted to the South Hams District illustrated how the pre-application engagement had informed the design approach, leading to a speedy permission.

-Our work on this project has been shortlisted for an RTPI South West Award for Planning Excellence 2020.
+Our work on this project was a finalist in the RTPI South West Awards for Planning Excellence 2020.